node-prism/arc/README.md

 # API overview

-For a more thorough API reference, please look at the [tests](./tests/specs/) in this repository.
+For a comprehensive API reference, please refer to the [tests](./tests/specs/) in this repository.

 ## Creating a collection